waikereru/waikereru.github.io/_pages/team.md

 ## The trustees

 The Trustees of the Longbush Ecological Trust are all long-standing contributors to Longbush Ecosanctuary.
-They are: Dame Anne Salmond, Chairperson; Steve Sawyer; Tim Salmond; Jennie Harre-Hindmarsh; Steve Salmond; Graeme Atkins and Lois Easton.
+They are: Dame Anne Salmond, Chairperson; Jeremy Salmond; Steve Sawyer; Tim Salmond; Jennie Harre-Hindmarsh; Steve Salmond; Graeme Atkins and Lois Easton.

 Each trustee is responsible for one aspect of the overall project: